vilemduha/blendercam/scripts/addons/docs/users.rst

 :doc:`starting` is a good place for newcomers to begin.

-:doc:`panels` gives descriptions of what each of the panels in the UI is for.
+:doc:`interface` gives descriptions of what each of the panels in the UI is for.

 :doc:`tools` offers an introduction to the various tools packaged with Fabex.